Beginner’s Guide to On-Page SEO: Optimizing Titles, Meta Descriptions, and More

 The True Role of Headings in Your Content

-Headings aren’t just decorative elements or ways to break up text; they play a pivotal role in your content’s effectiveness and accessibility.
+Headings play a pivotal role in your content’s effectiveness and accessibility.

 • Organizational Role: Headings help structure your content, making it easier for readers to navigate, skim, and pinpoint the necessary information.